aktuehr/js-jan-code-check-digit-calculator/README.md

 # js-jan-code-check-digit-calculator
-Calculator of JAN Check-digit for TypeScript.
+Calculator of JAN Check-digit for JavaScript/TypeScript.

 ## Usage
 ```typescript